nickzoic/nick.zoic.org/art/writing-an-apple-2-game-in-2021-4/index.md

 as the goose reaches the 'edge of the world', it moves from the center of the screen.
 This would provide a very clear signal that there's no more map over there.

+Speaking of which: Levels.
+So one of the really cool things about the original [Untitled Goose Game](https://goose.game/) is the way the map is continuous and loops back around on itself, so that you can get to the very end of the game and retrace your steps and carry items right back to the very start.

+*BUT* that's really not something I can be bothered dealing with here.
+What the hell, Portal had levels.
+I can have levels.
+For each level, it'll load only as much map as will fit into memory, and also the code which runs the items on that map.
+When the goose gets to the exit of the map, we go back to the loader, which grabs the next few tracks.
+You can't carry items between levels, you can't retrace your steps, whatever, deal with it ya goose.

 ## Internal Walls

 The goose game maps also have lots of barriers in the scenery —